 There is a two contributor limit for sites on the Website Personal plan.
-The Website Owner counts as a contributor.
+The Owner counts as a contributor.
 If a trial site has more than two contributors, you won't be able to upgrade to this plan.

-- When you create a new Squarespace site, you automatically become the Site Owner.
+- When you create a new Squarespace site, you automatically become the site owner, with Owner-level permissions.

 - You can transfer ownership to another contributor any time, during or after the trial.
 You'll stay on as a contributor, which can be helpful if you'll continue working on the site.